 - The expectations of a setting can also be extremely powerful.
 Another study, this one by Phil Zimbardo, demonstrated that when given the opportunity to act as "prison guards" in a mock prison, some participants quickly became sadistic, reveling in their power, and in humiliating the "prisoners."
 (It should be noted that participants were randomly assigned to either the "guard" or "prisoner" roles, and that the aggression truly seemed to arise in response to the opportunities provided by the situation.
 Zimbardo dubbed this "The Lucifer Effect.")

-Want more information about heroes, villains, and getting the psychology right in your story?
-Get a copy of Dr. Kaufman's book, The Writer's Guide to Psychology: How to Write Accurately About Psychological Disorders, Clinical Treatment and Human Behavior.
-More information is available on the book's website.
+For more information about heroes, villains, and getting the psychology right in your story, read The Writer's Guide to Psychology: How to Write Accurately About Psychological Disorders, Clinical Treatment and Human Behavior.